Andrew Gronholdt: Wood bending traditions

 In September 1989, Gronholdt was chosen as an instructor at the Institute of Alaska Native Art's prestigious Bending Tradition program which was "charged with creative energy" (p.
 10) and his area of the wood working shop quickly became known as "Aleut Corner" (p.
 10) as the plethora of bentwood hunting visors poured forth.

-Okalena Patricia Lekanoff-Gregory, Unalaska Aleut artist, has been one of Gronholdt's more prolific students, having instructed classes throughout the Aleutians and Northwest United States.
-At the beginning of each of her classes, Okalena Patricia Lekanoff-Gregory tells all of her new students about her great instructor, Andrew Gronholdt, and has a fine portrait of Gronholdt displayed at the carving table, next to the carving knives.
+Okalena Patricia Lekanoff-Gregory, Unalaska Aleut artist, is one of Gronholdt's students, having instructed classes throughout the Aleutians and Northwest United States.
+At the beginning of each of her classes, Okalena Patricia Lekanoff-Gregory tells all of her new students about her instructor, Andrew Gronholdt, and has a portrait of Gronholdt displayed at the carving table, next to the carving knives.
 An important component of Aleut values is to acknowledge Unangax elders.
 In 2011 Lekanoff-Gregory worked with the Smithsonian's Arctic Studies Center to produce a video titled in which she provides an overview of how the bentwood hats are carved, steamed, and bent.
 Lekanoff-Gregory also honors having learned chagudax from Gronholdt.